-As soon as they reach settlement with your creditors, they will use the funds in your account to settle the debt.
+As soon as they reach a settlement with your creditors, they will use the funds in your account to settle the debt.
 If you have not accumulated enough money to cover the settlement, they will offer you a payment plan.
-Once you accept this payment plan, your debt would be consolidated into one payment spread into a 24-48 months payment period -depending on your principal debt.
+Once you accept this payment plan, your debt would be consolidated into one payment spread into a 24-48 months payment period – depending on your principal debt.

-- National Debt Relief provides relief some private student loans
+- National Debt Relief provides relief to some private student loans

 - They are not available in all states

 - Their service may impact your credit score